erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

    {Ri}_{PB} = \frac{g \beta \Delta \overline{\phi} H_{PB}}{{\langle U(z) \rangle}^2_{PB}}.

-The current implementation only supports West, South, East, and North face perturbations, specified by ``erf.perturbation_direction``, where the six integer inputs represent the west, south, bottom, east, north, and top domain face perturbations, respectively.
-Note that while the top and bottom options are included, triggering these will abort the program.
-In addition to the direction of perturbation, the flow perturbation method requires the dimensions of an individual box, specified through erf.perturbation_box_dim, with three integer inputs representing :math:`{Nx}_{pb}`, :math:`{Ny}_{pb}`, and :math:`{Nz}_{pb}`, respectively.
+The current implementation supports lateral boundary perturbations, specified by ``erf.perturbation_direction``, where the six integer inputs represent the west, south, bottom, east, north, and top domain face perturbations, respectively.
+Note that while the top and bottom options are included, triggering either options will abort the program.

+In addition to the direction of perturbation, the flow perturbation method requires the dimensions of an individual box, specified through ``erf.perturbation_box_dim``, with three integer inputs representing :math:`{Nx}_{pb}`, :math:`{Ny}_{pb}`, and :math:`{Nz}_{pb}`, respectively.
 Following the guidance of `Ma and Senocak (2023)`_, the general rule of thumb is to use :math:`H_{PB} = 1/8 \delta` as the height of the perturbation box, where :math:`\delta` is the boundary layer height.
 The length of the box in the x-direction should be :math:`L_{PB} = 2H_{PB}`.
 Depending on the direction of the bulk flow, the width of the box in the y-direction should be defined as :math:`W_{PB} = L_{PB} \tan{(\theta_{inflow})}`.
+The current implementation only accepts integer entries.
+Therefore, considering the domain size and mesh resolution, the dimensions of a single box can be determined.

 .. _`Ma and Senocak (2023)`: https://link.springer.com/article/10.1007/s10546-023-00786-1

-Note that the current implementation only accepts integer entries.
-Therefore, considering the domain size and mesh resolution, the dimensions of a single box can be determined.

-The specification of the number of layers and the offset into the domain of the perturbation boxes can be made through ``erf.perturbation_layers`` and ``erf.perturbation_offset``, respectively.
+Specification of the number of layers and the offset into the domain of the perturbation boxes can be made through ``erf.perturbation_layers`` and ``erf.perturbation_offset``, respectively.
 Below is an example of the required input tags to setup a simulation with an inflow perturbation simulation.

 ::